Fatin89/BioTools/FlexiCoClustering-CLI/README.txt

 Contents of release:

-    FlexiCoClustering v.0.1
-    | FlexiCoClustering-v.0.1.jar - the library.
-Put this anywhere on your class path.
-    | src - directory containing all the java source.
-    | javadoc - directory containing the javadoc for this release.
+    FlexiCoClustering-CLI
+    | FlexiCoClustering- the package folder
     | README - this file.
     | LICENSE - details of the GPL license this software is covered by.
-    | example - directory containing example files required to run this program.
-    | ext - directory containing all external libraries reguired for this program.
-    | Documentation - the FlexiCoClustering v.0.1 manual file
+    | Documentation - the FlexiCoClustering manual file

 Usage: